Transport within Zimbabwe: What are my options?

 Get a packaged holiday

 Many holiday packages will include all transport as part of the trip.
-Here are some tour companies within Zimbabwe who offer travel services between lodges and cities (there are many more which can be found in my post on Tour operators in Zimbabwe):
+Here are some tour companies within Zimbabwe who can help with travel services between lodges and cities:

 You might also like the following articles